jeromtom/rootd-landing-page/README.md

 ## License

-This project is proprietary software for Rootd.
+This project is proprietary software for rootd.app.

 ## Support